John Byrd

 23x14x11 inches

-Hand-built, polished porcelain, taxidermy, cast plastic,
+Hand-built, polished porcelain, taxidermy, cast plastic, mixed media.

 Hand-built Porcelain, taxidermy, mixed media